Something went wrong

 Electricity use for home heating in Washington

 Electric heat pump systems for home heating are increasing in demand in Washington.
-Since 2012, the number of homes heating with electricity ramped up from 12,532 to 36,366, a 190% change.
+Since 2023, the number of homes heating with electricity shot up from 27,940 to 36,366, a 30% change.

 Adoption of solar home heating systems in Washington

 Out of all fuels, solar is the safest for the environment.
-With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-Today, 1,820 homes in Washington are heated with active solar arrays.
-This is a 783% gain from 2012, when 206 homes incorporated active solar heating.
+With an “active” solar heating system, liquid is circulated between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
+Now, 1,820 homes in Washington are heated with active solar arrays.
+This is a 9% gain from 2023, when 1,670 homes had active solar heating.

 Washington County Heating Oil Trends